AtilioA/AlertaDoTesouro/README.md

 # 💻 Project

-AlertaDoTesouro is a project elaborated with the intent of automatically monitoring Brazilian government bonds and alerting users about them.
-Tool such as Node.js, Express, PostgreSQL, Docker, Redis, linting and debugging tools, mail delivery systems, etc were employed to achieved this.
+AlertaDoTesouro is a project elaborated with the intent of automatically monitoring Brazilian government bonds and alerting users about them according to their preferences of rates.
+Tools such as Node.js, Express, PostgreSQL, Docker, Redis, linting and debugging tools, mail delivery systems, among others, were employed to build this system.
+This project was presented as the required assignment for the Integrated Project class during the 2022/1 semester.

-The application allows users to set one value per treasury bond so they can get notified whenever its rate goes above or below that value.
-Users can get notified by email or browser notifications and notifications should be* fully configurable.
+The application allows users to set one value per treasury bond, so they can get notified whenever its rate goes above or below that value.
+Users should be able to be* notified by email or browser notifications.

 <table>
     <thead>